adityaeks/adityeks/README.md

 # 👋 Hi, I'm Aditya Eko!
 Welcome to my GitHub profile 🚀
 I'm a **Fullstack Developer, UI/UX Designer, and AI Enthusiast**.

+💡 If you are interested in working with me or need my services, feel free to reach out directly.

 ---
 ## 🛠️ Tech Stack